pijiongmares/logseq/pages/Deployment Process.md

   collapsed:: true
 -
 - ## Jenkins Job
-	- There are different scenarios on how to deploy a change for a project, especially when there are other existing builds that will be affected.
+	- There are different scenarios on how to deploy changes, especially when there are other existing builds that will be affected.